Lidl: Production own brands

 Lidl does not produce anything itself, but the sister company "Schwarz Produktion" produces private labels exclusively for Lidl and Kaufland.
 "MEG Weißenfels GmbH & Co.
 KG" a sister company of Schwarz Produktion operates five bottling plants in Germany and one in Great Britain.
 There, the returned plastic bottles are also recycled and new bottles are produced and filled.
 In March 2009, construction began on a factory for chocolate bars in Übach-Palenberg.

-At the start of production in 2012, the hourly output was 1,050 bars.
+At the start of production in 2012, the hourly output was 1,050 chocolate bars.
 To date, the hourly output has been increased to 100,000 bars.
 The chocolate mass is not produced inhouse, but delivered by special trucks.
 At the same time as the chocolate factory, a plant for packing nuts, nut mixes and dried fruits was built and put into operation in 2010.
-The capacity has been increased to almost 70,000 t per year to date.
 Nuts and dried fruits are supplied by specialized processors.
 Parallel to the chocolate factory, a large bakery for frozen dough pieces was built in Übach-Palenberg.
 These are baked and sold in the bakery shops of the Lidl and Kaufland stores in Europe.
 The property area in Übach-Palenberg is approximately 250000 m2 and almost completely built up.
 In addition, there is a 150000 m2 plot on the other side of the street.
 Here is a truck parking area, which is connected to the main building area by a bridge.

+A coffee roastery was put into operation in Rheine in March 2022.
+The annual capacity is 50,000 tons.
+A nut roastery was built on the same site in 2024.
+The annual capacity for packaging nuts and dried fruit is 47,000 metric tons.
+In total, a high-bay warehouse with 52,000 pallet spaces is available here.

+In September 2022, it was announced that Papierfabrik Maxau, with 440 employees, would be acquired from Stora Enso for €210 million.

+The company Erfurter Teigwaren GmbH (renamed to Bon Pasta GmbH) in Erfurt was acquired in October 2022.
+With 170 employees, 110,000 tons of durum wheat pasta are produced annually.
+In November 2023, it was announced that the bakery Artiback (renamed to Bonback Halle (Saale) GmbH) in Halle (Saale) had been purchased.
+Artiback produces frozen baked goods with 160 employees on two baking lines.
+Production was significantly expanded in 2025.
+The number of employees was increased to 400.

+The Göbber Group, including companies Göbber GmbH, DHI GmbH, Eystruper Land GmbH and Friedrich Göbber GmbH, was acquired on October 1, 2025.
+Founded in 1888, the company employs 350 people and produces over 70,000 tons of jams, fruitsyrups, fruit fillings, fruit spreads, and honey products.